Bachelor of Arts (BA) in Music

 - Capstone Course: 1 hour; Music 3085 (Problems).
 Students must either create a portfolio of musical experiences or present a half-hour recital with program notes*.

-- Recital Attendance: 0 hours; Students must enroll in Music 1091 and earn a grade of S for seven semesters.
-The student will receive a grade of S (satisfactory) if they attend 11 or more recitals during the semester.
+- Recital Attendance: 0 hours; Students must enroll in Music 1091 and earn a grade of S (satisfactory) for five semesters.
+The student will receive a grade of S if they attend the required number of convocations and recitals/concerts listed on the syllabus.

 *Students electing to present a recital must co-enroll in applied lessons (MUS_APMS 3455) during the recital semester, even if 2 or more credits of 3455 have been previously completed.